 Affordability in New Zealand

 This website is produced by MRCagney as a public education tool illustrating the multifactorial nature of affordability and how big a role geography plays in it.
-Our analysis is inspired in part by the article "Housing and Transport Expenditure: Socio-spatial Indicators of Affordability in Auckland" by K. Mattingly and J. Morrissey [MaMo2014] and is updated at the end of every calendar quarter.
+Our analysis is inspired in part by the article "Housing and Transport Expenditure: Socio-spatial Indicators of Affordability in Auckland" by K. Mattingly and J. Morrissey [MaMo2014] , and we update the rental data at the end of every calendar quarter.

 Data and Methodology